Robert Mueller: Personal life

 Mueller met his future wife, Ann Cabell Standish, at a high school party when they were 17.
-Standish attended Miss Porter's School in Farmington, Connecticut, and Sarah Lawrence College, before working as a special-education teacher for children with learning disabilities.
-In September 1966, they married at St. Stephen's Episcopal Church in Sewickley, Pennsylvania.
-They have two daughters and three grandchildren.
+Standish attended Miss Porter's School in Farmington, Connecticut, and Sarah Lawrence College, and later worked as a special-education teacher for children with learning disabilities.
+They married in September 1966 at St. Stephen's Episcopal Church in Sewickley, Pennsylvania.
+The couple had two daughters and three grandchildren.
 One of their daughters was born with spina bifida.

-In 2001, Mueller's Senate confirmation hearings to head the FBI were delayed several months while he underwent treatment for prostate cancer.
-He was diagnosed in the fall of 2000, postponing being sworn in as FBI director until he received a good prognosis from his physician.

-Although raised Presbyterian, he became an Episcopalian later in life.

-Mueller and William Barr—the attorney general who supervised the late stage of Mueller's special counsel investigation—have known each other since the 1980s and have been described as good friends.
-Mueller attended the weddings of two of Barr's daughters, and their wives attend Bible study together.
+In 2001, Mueller's Senate confirmation hearings to lead the FBI were delayed for several months while he underwent treatment for prostate cancer.
+He had been diagnosed in the fall of 2000, and he postponed being sworn in as FBI director until receiving a favorable prognosis from his physician.
+Mueller was raised Presbyterian and later became an Episcopalian.
+He and William Barr, the attorney general who oversaw the final stage of Mueller's special counsel investigation, had known each other since the 1980s and were described as close friends.
+Mueller attended the weddings of two of Barr's daughters, and their wives participated in Bible study together.

+Health and death

 In August 2025, Mueller's family disclosed that he had been diagnosed with Parkinson's disease in 2021.
-The statement came after the House Oversight and Government Reform Committee said it would subpoena him to testify as part of its inquiry into the federal government’s handling of the investigations and prosecutions of Jeffrey Epstein.
+The announcement came after the House Oversight and Government Reform Committee stated that it intended to subpoena him to testify as part of its inquiry into the federal government's handling of the investigations and prosecutions of Jeffrey Epstein.

-Military awards

-Mueller received the following military awards and decorations: